 Crypto custody licenses

 EU defines with the AMLD5 the requirements to crypto custodians.
 EU member states have approved legislation, which fulfills the AMLD5 requirements.
-Some member states, for example, Germany go the extra mile – the require registration with the BaFin (German financial institutions regulator) if the company has German residents as their clients.
-These licenses are rather not visible at the moment
+Some member states, for example, Germany go the extra mile – they require registration with the BaFin (German financial institutions regulator) if the company has German residents as their clients.
+These licenses are rather not visible at the moment.

 Fiat deposit licenses